Xharlie/xharlie.github.io/projects/index.md

 ## Current Projects

-### 3D Project
+### 3D Reconstruction from a Single Image
-Currently I start to involve in a new project funded by Adobe Research, designing model to transform a 3D mesh to a target 3D model/2D image while still holding its topological structure.
+Currently I start to involve in a new project funded by Adobe Research, designing model to reconstruct a 3D model from a 2D image by using point cloud proposal and part deformation.
 ## Previous Projects

 ### Core 3D (Funded by IARPA)